MileHacker Logo

 • Ahi Evran Zaviye and Museum: Historically important site tied to the Ahi guild system, insight into medieval Anatolian social organization.

-• Old Talas Houses: Explore narrow, meandering roads for traditional stone houses, a quieter, period feel.
+• Old Talas Houses: Explore narrow, winding streets for traditional residences of stone, a quieter, historical ambiance.

 • Döner Kümbet (Revolving Tomb): Unique Seljuk cylindrical tomb with intricate carvings, a visit for beauty of the architecture.